 - Practical issues when breast cancer has spread

 - Stopping treatment: things to consider

-Breast Cancer Network Australia (BCNA) has a free resource for women with secondary breast cancer called 'Hopes & Hurdles'.
+Breast Cancer Network Australia (BCNA) has a free resource for women with metastatic breast cancer called 'Hopes & Hurdles'.
 Visit BCNA for more information.